chef/automate/components/automate-chef-io/content/docs/authorization-overview.md

     weight = 10
 +++

-This guide helps you understand and use Chef Automate's authorization system.
+This guide helps you understand and use Chef Automate's IAM v1 authorization system.

 ## Overview